For the Throne: Music Inspired by the HBO Series Game of Thrones

-For the Throne: Music Inspired by the HBO Series Game of Thrones is a soundtrack inspired by the television series Game of Thrones, released by Columbia Records on April 26, 2019.
+For the Throne: Music Inspired by the HBO Series Game of Thrones is a soundtrack inspired by the American television series Game of Thrones, released by Columbia Records on April 26, 2019.
 The album features two promotional singles, "Kingdom of One" by Maren Morris and "Nightshade" by The Lumineers, which were released simultaneously on April 12, 2019, as well as the SZA, The Weeknd and Travis Scott collaborative single, "Power Is Power", which was released on April 18, 2019.
 Many other artists were featured on it, including X Ambassadors, Ty Dolla Sign, Chloe x Halle, Ellie Goulding, ASAP Rocky, Joey Badass, Rosalía, and James Arthur.

 Reception

 AllMusic's Stephen Thomas Erlewine rated the album 2.5 out of 5 stars.